-- 9.5 Cambridgeshire Pension Fund will use the Pension Regulator's decision tree as a means of identifying whether any breach is to be considered as materially significant and so reported to the Pensions Regulator. - 9.6 Once a breach or likely breach has been identified, regardless of whether it needs to be reported to the Regulator, the Governance and Regulations Manager, in consultation with the Head of Pensions must review the circumstances of the breach in order to understand why it occurred, the consequences of the breach and agree the corrective measures required to prevent re-occurrence, including an action plan where necessary. - 9.7 Significant breaches must also be reported to the Section 151 officer, Chairmen of the Pension Committee and Local Pension Board, a full report to be submitted at the next available meeting for members.
+- 9.5 Cambridgeshire Pension Fund will use the Pension Regulators traffic light framework as a means of identifying whether any breach is to be considered as materially significant and a reportable event. - 9.6 Once a breach or likely breach has been identified, regardless of whether it needs to be reported to the Regulator, the Governance and Regulations Manager, in consultation with the Head of Pensions must review the circumstances of the breach in order to understand why it occurred, the consequences of the breach and agree the corrective measures required to prevent re-occurrence, including an action plan where necessary. - 9.7 Significant breaches must also be reported to the Section 151 officer and Chair of the Pension Fund Committee and Pension Fund Board or in the absence of the Chair, the respective Vice Chair, and full details are to be submitted at the next available meeting.
+A decision tree should be used as a tool for determining whether a breach is significant as below: